microsoft/azure-spring-apps-training/11-configure-ci-cd/README.md

 az ad sp create-for-rbac --name "${SPNAME}" --role contributor --scopes "$RESOURCE_ID" --sdk-auth
 ```

-This should output a JSON text, that you need to copy.
+5. This should output a JSON text, that you need to copy.

-Then, in your GitHub project, select `Settings > Secrets` and add a new secret called `AZURE_CREDENTIALS`.
+6. Then, in your GitHub project, select `Settings > Secrets` and add a new secret called `AZURE_CREDENTIALS`.
 Paste the JSON text you just copied into that secret.

-## Create a GitHub Action
+## Task 2 : Create a GitHub Action

-Inside the `weather-service` directory, create a new directory called `.github/workflows` and add a file called `azure-spring-cloud.yml` in it.
+1. Inside the `weather-service` directory, create a new directory called `.github/workflows` and add a file called `azure-spring-cloud.yml` in it.
 This file is a GitHub workflow and will use the secret we just configured above to deploy the application to your Azure Spring Cloud instance.

-In that file, copy/paste the following content, performing the indicated substitutions:
+2. In that file, copy/paste the following content, performing the indicated substitutions:

 >🛑 You must substitute the name of your Azure Spring Cloud instance for `<AZ_SPRING_CLOUD_NAME>` and the name of the resource group for `<AZ_RESOURCE_GROUP>` in the YAML below.